 Get ready to take on the world

-Read more about the professional and cultural experiences of the GIP candidates from all over the world, who are doing their internships in Germany.
+Read more about the professional and cultural experiences of interns from all over the world, who were doing their internships in Germany.

 Weekend in Berlin - July 9th, 2016 @ Berlin - Eric Zhu